Blisse/blisse.github.com/_posts/2012-10-25-merllinker.markdown

 ---

 <p>
-	For an assignment in my CS241 class, we had to link two merl files by hand.
+	For an assignment in my CS241 class, we had to link two <a href="https://www.student.cs.uwaterloo.ca/~cs241/merl/merl.html">MERL files</a> by hand.
 I didn't want to do this, but I didn't understand the concept of linking MERL files well enough to write a linker for them.
 I finished the assignment by hand, but after doing that, I could finally complete the linker I wrote for it.
 </p>

 <p>